 Minnesota AD to meet soon with Claeys about future

-MINNEAPOLIS (AP) — The status of Minnesota coach Tracy Claeys will soon be addressed by athletic director Mark Coyle in the aftermath of sexual assault allegations and a brief team boycott after 10 players were suspended for the bowl game.
+MINNEAPOLIS (AP) — Minnesota coach Tracy Claeys’ status will soon be addressed by athletic director Mark Coyle in the aftermath of sexual assault allegations and a brief team boycott after 10 players were suspended for the Holiday Bowl.

-Coyle said Wednesday that he expects to meet in person with Claeys to discuss the coach’s future with the Gophers, his expectations for the program and the past season that concluded with a 17-12 upset of Washington State in the Holiday Bowl.
-In a statement distributed by the university, Coyle praised the team’s “exciting” victory Tuesday in San Diego.
+Coyle said Wednesday that he expects to meet in person with Claeys to discuss the coach’s status.
+The Gophers finished 9-4 with a 17-12 upset of Washington State in the Holiday Bowl .

 For more college football coverage: http://www.collegefootball.ap.org and http://www.twitter.com/AP_Top25